 Allison Beler, originally from Metairie, Louisiana, holds a BFA in dance performance and choreography from the University of Southern Mississippi.
 She is a founding member of MMDC and has previously danced with Barbie Diewald, Sarah Berges, and Christy Walsh.
 Allison is currently a teaching artist for New York City Ballet and Dancing Classrooms.

 Originally from Auburn, NY, Dia is happy to call Brooklyn home.
 She holds a BFA from the University of North Carolina School of the Arts.
-In addition to being a company member with MMDC, Dia has danced for Karen Peterson and Dancers, Amanda Hinchey & Dancers, and touche pas.
-Upcoming project with Ivy Baldwin Dance this June.
+In addition to being a company member with MMDC, Dia has danced for Karen Peterson and Dancers, Amanda Hinchey & Dancers, touche pas, and Ivy Baldwin Dance.
+She is also a certified Nutrition and Wellness coach.
+You can find her at wellwellwellNutrition.com

 Associate Artistic Director